srirakeshv/Brunel/README.md

 # Page folder

-In this two folder are there, Homepage and RegistrationPage.\
+In this two folder are there, `Homepage` and `RegistrationPage`.\
-Inside Homepage and Registrationpage folder their resapective page components are there.
+Inside `Homepage` and `Registrationpage` folder their resapective page components are there.

 ## General Info